publicimageltd/lister/README.md

 page.
 These links, however, do quickly become cyclic: One page links to another, and that one links back to the first one.
 With lister, these cycles are no problem.
-The user just inserts another sublist at point if hr or she wants to dive a bit deeper into the structure of a Zettelkasten page.
+The user just inserts another sublist at point if he or she wants to dive a bit deeper into the structure of a Zettelkasten page.

 ## Project still in progress